Western girls stay atop the FC

 The Lady Cats are back in action on Thursday hosting Mansfield St. Peter’s while Monroeville hits the hardwood on Tuesday hosting Fremont St. Joe’s.

-Mounties beat SC
+Mounties edge SC

 South Central came so close to picking up its first win of the season but fell to Mapleton 61-52 on Saturday afternoon.
 Maddie Albert had a team-high 20 points to go along with four steals.
 Ally Burton added 10 points and eight rebounds for a near double-double.
 Holly Hale put up nine points and 12 boards while Lily Antonio added seven points, Cheyenne Swander added four and Mackenzie Dauch added two.
 The Trojans drop to 0-6 and 0-4 in the FC.
 They travel to Plymouth on Friday.